Appendix B — Research computing overview

 - In-memory orientation makes it unsuitable for large data sets

-- Historical limitation to one in-memory data set made data preparation challenging
+- Historical limitation to one in-memory data set makes data preparation challenging

-- Apparent tendency for Stata users to produce code that is opaque
+- Tendency for Stata users to produce code that is opaque

 According to Wikipedia, “Python is an interpreted, high-level and general-purpose programming language.”
 While not designed specifically for statistical or econometric analyses, Python has become a mainstay of the data science community, and there exist many packages that make it possible to perform research computing tasks for accounting research in Python.